On this page

 - What should your business plan cover?

-Our business plan template will help you to create a business plan easily, and the One Page Plan (located within the Business plan template guide) helps you to take quick action on goals you have set.
+Our business plan template will help you to create a business plan easily, and the one page plan helps you to take quick action on goals you have set.

 A clearly written business plan should:

 - set the vision and direction of your business

 - carry out a SWOT (Strengths, Weaknesses, Opportunities, Threats) analysis

 - map out a one page action plan for your next steps.

 The one page plan allows you to prepare a summarised overview of the current situation, and assists you to implement the right solutions at the right time to achieve your vision/targets.
 It's also a practical way to record the outcomes of the planning process.